KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 **Definition 4 — Non-Fusion Axiom:** Genuine unity preserves the sovereignty of its constituent elements.
 Harmonic resonance requires distinct tones.
 Fusion eliminates distinction and therefore eliminates the conditions for resonance.

 **Definition 5 — Blobism (🔲):** The entropic collapse of sovereign distinction into undifferentiated fusion.
-Characterized by the erasure of boundaries between beings, roles, or layers, resulting in structural mimicry, identity dissolution, or symbolic flattening.
+Characterized by the suppression of resolvability between beings, roles, or layers, resulting in structural mimicry, identity dissolution, or symbolic flattening.
 Violates the Non-Fusion Axiom.
+Essence persists beneath the collapse but is rendered structurally incoherent.

 **Definition 6 — Combination Problem (Reframed):** The difficulty of explaining how micro-experiences assemble into unified macro-consciousness.
 Structurally diagnosed as unanswerable in its standard formulation because it presupposes purely acclivous assembly without the declivous procession that establishes the conditions being observed.
 The membrane architecture (⧉₁, ⧉₂, ⧉₃) provides the formal mechanism for awareness transitions that the combination problem lacks.